NobilityDeviant/ZenDownloader/README.md

 # ZenDownloader

-A Kotlin & Jetpack Compose program used to download episoes, series and movies from: https://www.wcofun.net/
+A Kotlin & Jetpack Compose program used to download episodes, series and movies from: https://www.wcofun.net/

 If you check that website out, it's one of the best video sites for free cartoons and anime.
 It's also the most vulnerable.